Tad's Steaks: Media commentary

 Colin Dodds of the Gothamist reminisced in 2015, when there was just a single Tad's left in New York, about how little the restaurant had changed since the 1990s, despite the city having done so.
-Mushrooms or onions on the steak were available, although you wouldn't be advised of the extra cost when you ordered them.
+Mushrooms or onions on the steak were available, although customer's wouldn't be advised of the extra cost when they ordered them.
 And while a salad was included in the cost of the meal, tomatoes on the salad were an additional charge.
 Dodds characterized these hidden upcharges as "the short con", in contrast to "the long con" perpetuated by more pretentious restaurants: that their upscale dining experience with "artisan anything" would "impart sophistication, instill morality, and forestall death".
-Wine was available, offered pre-poured into glasses covered with saran wrap and available for self-service as you proceeded down the cafeteria style line to the cashier.
-Also available were cups of green jello, displayed on trays of ice.
-He wrote fondly of being able to eat in solitude, unbothered by wait staff.
+Wine was available, offered pre-poured into glasses covered with saran wrap and available for self-service by customers as they proceeded down the cafeteria-style line to the cashier.
+Also available were cups of green Jell-O, displayed on trays of ice.
+Despite these complaints, Dodd wrote fondly of being able to eat in solitude, unbothered by wait staff.

 In a 2023 podcast retrospective three years after the last Tad's in New York closed, Peter Romeo said that "the concept seems to have faded from the memories of New Yorkers and restaurateurs alike ...
 Tad's was in many respects, an unappreciated pioneer".
-Romeo compared the Tad's business model to that of later-day Chipotle or Wendy's; by minimizing labor costs, having a limited menu, buying lower-cost cuts of meat, and anticipating customer demand, they were able to offer a meal at rock-bottom prices and still make a profit.
+Romeo compared the Tad's business model to that of latter-day Chipotle or Wendy's; by minimizing labor costs, having a limited menu, buying lower-cost cuts of meat, and anticipating customer demand, they were able to offer a meal at rock-bottom prices and still make a profit.
 According to Romeo, the chain had "A New York City vibe" and developed a "cult following".